Tetra-Pak-APIs/TetraPak.AspNet/CAT.md

 ## Product

-An API "product" is the name for an ongoing effort to support one or more Tetra Pak APIs with a shared organization and life cycle management.
-Each API product is developed, maintained and supportyed by an organization and its [product owner](#product-owner).
+An API *product* is the name for an ongoing effort to support one or more Tetra Pak APIs with a shared organization and life cycle management.
+Each API product is developed, maintained and supported by an organization and its [product owner](#product-owner).

 See also: [Developer portal](#developer-portal), [Product owner](#product-owner)